Azure/Mission-Critical-Online/.ado/pipelines/README.md

 As part of the pipelines, basic Smoke Tests against the APIs are executed:

-- GET call to the Health Service `/health/stamp` API.
+- GET call to the HealthService `/health/stamp` API.
 Expected result: HTTP 200
 - GET call the CatalogService `/api/1.0/catalogitem` API to retrieve a list of existing items.
 Expected result: HTTP 200
 - POST call to the CatalogService `/api/1.0/catalogitem/{itemId}/comments` API to create a new comment for an existing item.
 Expected result: HTTP 202
 - GET call to the CatalogService `/api/1.0/catalogitem/{itemId}/comments/{commentId}` API to retrieve the previously created comment.
 Expected result: HTTP 200